yp-edu/yp-edu.github.io/pages/_drafts/my-phd.md

 ---
 title: My PhD
 tldr: A short-story about why I decided to do a PhD on the subject of explainable multi-agent reinforcement learning.
-I detail how I weighted this decision as well as the proposal creation process I underwent.
-I also try to depict what I plan to do to make the best of my PhD.
+I detail how I weighted this decision and how I created my proposal.
+I also try to depict what I plan to do for making the best of my PhD.
 tags:
   - Experience
   - Research